webcompat/webcompat.com/docs/dev-env-setup.md

 * [GitHub](https://github.com) account
 * [Git](https://git-scm.com/download/win)

-> Note: If you install Python on Windows using the MSI installer, it is highly recommended to check the "Add to path"-box during installation.
-If you have not done so, see if one of the answers to the StackOverflow post [Adding Python path on Windows 7](http://stackoverflow.com/questions/6318156/adding-python-path-on-windows-7) can help you - it should also work fine for later versions of Windows.
->
-> Windows typically doesn't have the *make* tool installed.
-Windows users without *make* should look at the "detailed setup" section below.
->
+> Note: Windows users should install the [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10) with the Ubuntu distribution and continue setup in the [Installing Windows Substem for Linux](#installing-windows-subsytem-for-linux) section.
+It may be possible to get the application running via other means, but we don't offer support for other setups.

-> As an alternative to Windows, a cloud IDE such as [Cloud 9](https://c9.io) can be used for a relatively easier setup.
+> Note: A cloud IDE such as [Cloud 9](https://c9.io) can also be used.
 If you take this route, please update to the latest Python version with the following.
 (This is to avoid `InsecurePlatformWarning` errors that arise when the default Python 2.7.6 is used).

 ```shell
 sudo apt-add-repository ppa:fkrull/deadsnakes-python2.7